Travis d'Arnaud Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.13 team ERA that ranks 28th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.18).

-- Rockies pitchers combine to allow 90 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Rockies pitchers combine to give up 91 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Freeland gets the start for the Rockies, his 15th of the season.
-He is 4-7 with a 3.91 ERA and 49 strikeouts through 76 2/3 innings pitched.
+- Lamet gets the start for the Rockies, his fourth of the season.
+He is 1-3 with a 10.80 ERA and 26 strikeouts in 21 2/3 innings pitched.

-- The lefty last appeared on Saturday against the San Diego Padres, when he tossed five innings, allowing one earned run while giving up six hits.
+- In his most recent appearance on Sunday, the righty tossed five innings against the San Diego Padres, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.